-- I choose to care for COVID-19 patients, understanding the risk/benefit and have passed the required FIT test. - I am currently not comfortable caring for patient populations who are in airborne precautions, but would like the opportunity to learn and then care for these patients.
-I understand that the follow requirements are in place. - Meet with the open lab instructor to gain understand and confidence in apply personal protection equipment (PPE). - Write a one paragraph self-reflection to be turned into the course coordinator. - I would like to opt-out of caring for COVID-19 patients.
-I understand that the following requirements are in place: - Write a one page self-reflection and understanding of professional nursing assignment expectation.
-This will be turned into the quarter coordinator.

-Regardless of this selection:

-ALL students must complete FIT testing at the beginning of Quarter 4 (Second year).
+• I choose to care for COVID-19 patients, understanding the risk/b the required FIT test. enefit and have passed • I am currently not comfortable caring for patient populations who precautions, but would like the opportunity to learn and then care understand that the follow requirements are in place.
+Meet with the open lab instructor to gain understand and opersonal protection equipment (PPE).
+Write a one paragraph self-reflection to be turned into the for these patients.
+I confidence in apply • I would like to opt-out of caring for COVID-19 patients.
+I understrequirements are in place: Write a one page self-reflection and understanding of profassignment expectation.
+This will be turned into the quart Pessional nursing Regardless of this selection: AI LL students must complete FIT testing at the beginning of Quar ter 4 (Second year). nt Name (please print): nt Signature: Date: ty Name (please print): Facult v Signature: Date: